coder-mike/microvium/doc/native-host/memory-management.md

   - Values passed as arguments to a host function are already reachable by the GC for the duration of the call, and do not need to have handles during this time.
 If the host needs to persist an argument beyond the lifetime of the called function, it must create a handle.

-  - Values retrieved by resolving an export (`vm_resolveExports`) are always reachable, since exports are stored in ROM.
+  - Values retrieved by resolving an export (`mvm_resolveExports`) are always reachable, since exports are stored in ROM.
 These do not need to be rooted by handles.

   - Values of type `undefined`, `null`, and `boolean` never have references, and so do not need to be protected as handles.
 Note that all other types _may_ have references.
 For example, 32-bit integers are stored internally as a pointer to a 32-bit memory allocation, and the GC needs to keep track of these.